A fractional Laplacian problem with mixed singular nonlinearities and nonregular data: Proof of Theorem and Theorem

 because of \eqref{EqBNTBOU}, and the assumptions \eqref{EnASSUMPTIONS}.
 Finally, using $T_k(u_n-\phi)$ as a test function in \eqref{Eq30}, and passing to the limit we find an entropy solution even with the equalities instead of the inequalities in Definition \ref{DEFN}, i.e. \eqref{Eq3.500}.

 Let $u$ and $v$ be two entropy solutions.
 Testing $u$ with $\phi=T_h(v)$ and $v$ with $\phi=T_h(u)$ in the weak formulation of entropy inequalities and following the idea of \cite[Section 5]{MR1354907}, the rest of the proof of uniqueness is almost immediate.
-For example see \cite[Section 4]{C3} for the details. \end{proof}
+More precisely, we have